petethegreat/GettingCleaningDataWeek4/CodeBook.md

 - values lie in the range `[-0.077,-0.013]` (raw data was normalised to range `[-1.0,1.0]`)
 - This variable is a dimensionless quantity (no unit), due to the normalisation of the input data.
 - BodyAngularJerkYComponentTimeSeriesMean
-  -BodyAngularJerk - the rate of change of the body component of the angular velocity -YComponent - about the _y_ axis
+  - BodyAngularJerk - the rate of change of the body component of the angular velocity
+  - YComponent - about the _y_ axis
-  -TimeSeries - this variable was analysed in the time domain -Mean - the mean was taken.
+  - TimeSeries - this variable was analysed in the time domain
+  - Mean - the mean was taken.

 ### BodyAngularJerkZComponentTimeSeriesMean
 - mean of the tBodyGyroJerk-mean()-Z variable from the UCI HAR dataset, averaged over all samples for the corresponding subject and activity